cgossain/AdaptiveTabBarController/Example/Pods/AppController/README.md

 This project was originaly inspired by the architecture described in [this blog post](http://dev.teeps.org/blog/2015/3/27/how-to-architect-your-ios-app).

-The app controller aims to cleanup the code required to manage transitioning between a "logged out" interface and a "logged in" interface using proper iOS view controller containment.
-Currently it only supports loading the "logged out" and/or "logged in" interfaces from a storyboard file by specifing the storyboard identifiers of the respective interfaces.
+The purpose of the AppController is to cleanup the code required to manage transitioning between `logged out` and `logged in` interfaces using proper iOS view controller containment.
+It supports programatically loading your view controllers, and also offers a convenience initializer to load your interfaces from a storyboard file.

-The AppController determines the "logged in" state on launch by checking calling a block that you provide.
-After that, to login or log out you can simply call the corresponding class methods on the AppController and the controller takes care of transitioning to the correct interface.

-It is a simple but powerful set of classes.
-The example project demonstrates the core functionality.
+The controller is easy to use.
+Just create an instance of the controller (typically in the AppDelegate), give it a reference to your application window, and the controller takes care of the rest.
+After the initial load you simply call `AppController.login()` or `AppController.logout()` to transition to the desired interface (i.e. on an auth state change notification).

 ## Requirements
-* iOS 9.0+
+* iOS 9.3+
 * Swift 3.0+

 ## Installation